 ECO Girls engages girls in a wide range of eco-cultural activities that expand their experiences and modes of thought, provide a context for positive friendship building, inspire environmentally-conscious and community-minded action, and prepare girls for future leadership in the development of healthy, ethical, sustainable, and resilient human cultures on our earth.

 —Rachel Carson, ecologist and author of Silent Spring

 —Jada Pinkett Smith

-The ECO Girls Facebook page and Twitter feed will remain live, so we will see you online!
-Thank you to all of the girls and families who participated in ECO Girls over the years.
-Read the story of how ECO Girls began and developed.
-To learn about our curriculum, activities, and funding sources for your own projects focused on kids and the environment, download the Resource Guide that we created to share our work.
+To all of the girls and families that have participated in ECO Girls, we thank you.
+If you’re curious about our history, read the story of how ECO Girls was developed.
+To learn more about our curriculum, activities, and funding sources for your own projects focused on kids and the environment, the resource guide that we created to share our work.

 The ECO Girls Staff

 ECO Girls Resource Guide and Seed Bank of Ideas

 The ECO Girls Resource Guide and Seed Bank of Ideas is an overview of the ECO Girls project and our programming.
 The collection includes quick facts, key concepts, policies, children's activities and reprints of unique publications produced by and adapted for ECO Girls during the first three years of our project (2011-2014).
 We hope that readers will find this guide both helpful and inspirational for fostering girls' environmental and cultural growth.